Otis Khan

-Otis Jan Mohammed Khan (born 5 September 1995) is an English professional footballer who plays as an attacking midfielder for Grimsby Town.
+Otis Jan Mohammed Khan (born 5 September 1995) is a professional footballer who plays as a winger for Malaysia A1 Semi-Pro League club Kelantan Red Warrior.
+Born in England, he represents the Pakistan national team.

 Khan came through the youth academy at Manchester United before going on to turn professional for Sheffield United.
 He has also played professionally for Barnsley, Yeovil Town, Mansfield Town, Newport County, Tranmere Rovers, Walsall and Leyton Orient.
-He has also spent brief loan spells at non-league sides Buxton, Matlock Town and Barrow.
-Born in England he was called up to the Pakistan team in 2015 but did not play in a game and is yet to be capped.
+He has also spent brief loan spells at non-League sides Buxton, Matlock Town and Barrow.

+He made his international debut with Pakistan, following a call up in May 2023 for the 2023 Mauritius Four Nations Cup.

 Club career

+Early career

-Khan started his career at Manchester United's youth system before joining Sheffield United's Academy in the summer of 2012.
+Khan started his career in Manchester United's youth system before joining Sheffield United's academy in the summer of 2012.
 Khan made his first team début in March 2014 in an away game at Crawley Town.

 While at Sheffield United, Khan played on loan at Buxton before joining Matlock Town on loan on 16 January 2015.

+On 30 October 2015, he was loaned to Barrow on a one month deal.
+He made his debut scoring a goal in a 3–1 home defeat against Grimsby Town.
+Afterwards, he scored two goals in a 4–0 victory against Torquay United, earning the man-of-the-match accolade.
+He scored his last goal with Barrow against Southport on 28 December 2015, finishing with 4 goals in 8 appearances during his stint at the team.

+Barnsley

 Khan was released from his contract by Sheffield United on 25 January 2016.
 That same day, League One side Barnsley announced that Khan had signed an 18-month deal with the club after a successful trial.

+Yeovil Town

 On 30 June 2016, Khan joined Football League Two side Yeovil Town on a one-year deal.
 Khan scored on his debut for Yeovil in a 2–0 opening day victory against Notts County.

+Mansfield Town

 On 29 June 2018, Khan signed for fellow League Two side Mansfield Town for an undisclosed fee.
+He scored twice in his debut in a 3–0 victory against Newport County at Field Mill.

-On January deadline day 2020, Khan joined fellow League Two side Newport County on a sixth-month loan deal.
-He made his debut for Newport as a second half substitute in the 1-0 defeat against Cambridge United on 8 February 2020.
+On January deadline day 2020, Khan joined fellow League Two side Newport County on a six-month loan.
+He made his debut for Newport as a second-half substitute in the 1–0 defeat against Cambridge United on 8 February 2020.
 He was released by Mansfield at the end of the 2019–20 season.

+Tranmere Rovers

 On 10 August 2020, following his release from Mansfield, Khan joined League Two club Tranmere Rovers on a one-year deal, turning down offers from League One clubs.
+He started in the 2021 EFL Trophy final at Wembley Stadium as Tranmere were defeated 1–0 by Sunderland.